pip-services/pip-services-docs/content/en/dart/grpc/services/grpc_endpoint.md

 `@override`
 > bool isOpen()

-- **returns**: bool - whether or not this endpoint is open with an actively listening GRPC server.
+- **returns**: bool - true if this endpoint is open with an actively listening GRPC server and false otherwise.

 #### open
-Opens a connection using the parameters resolved by the referenced connection resolver and creates a GRPC server (service) using the set options and parameters.
+Opens a connection using the parameters resolved by the referenced connection resolver and creates a gRPC server (service) using the set options and parameters.

 `@override`
 > Future open(String correlationId)